nex7-7/E-Voting/README.md

   2. Check that your MetaMask is configured with the correct RPC URL and Chain ID
   3. Ensure your blockchain node IP is correctly set in the frontend config
   4. Try clearing your browser cache or using a different browser
+  5. Ensure the hardhat.config.js has the proper CORS configuration in the node settings

 ### General Troubleshooting
 - If the blockchain connection fails, make sure: